kubernetes/website/docs/hellonode.md

 Building and pushing this updated image should be much quicker as we take full advantage of the Docker cache.

-We’re now ready for Kubernetes to smoothly update our deployment to the new version of the application.
+We're now ready for Kubernetes to smoothly update our deployment to the new version of the application.
 In order to change the image label for our running container, we will need to edit the existing *hello-node deployment* and change the image from
 `gcr.io/$PROJECT_ID/hello-node:v1` to `gcr.io/$PROJECT_ID/hello-node:v2`.
 To do this, we will use the `kubectl set image` command.